US STOCKS-Wall Street closes lower as Intel dives, earnings and pandemic weigh

 Beijing fired back at Washington shuttering China’s Houston consulate by closing the U.S. consulate in the city of Chengdu.

-Of the 11 major sectors in the S&P 500, all but consumer discretionary were in the red.
+Of the 11 major sectors in the S&P 500, all but consumer discretionary closed in the red.
+Tech was the biggest percentage loser.

-Healthcare lost ground ahead of executive orders by President Donald Trump aimed at lowering drug prices.
+Healthcare lost ground, dropping 1.1% ahead of executive orders by President Donald Trump aimed at lowering drug prices.

 Second-quarter earnings season charges ahead, with 128 constituents of the S&P 500 having reported.
 Of those, 80.5% have cleared a very low bar of analyst expectations.

-Verizon Communications Inc beat analyst profit and revenue estimates as the telecom saw strong demand due to stay-at-home mandates, sending its shares higher.
+Verizon Communications Inc’s beat analyst profit and revenue estimates as the telecom saw strong demand due to stay-at-home mandates, boosting its shares by 1.8%.

-Honeywell International Inc’s cost-cutting efforts resulted in better-than-expected second-quarter profit despite a sharp decline in its aerospace segment.
+Honeywell International Inc’s cost-cutting efforts resulted in better-than-expected second-quarter profit, but cautioned of many unknowns going forward.
+Its shares dropped 2.8%.